manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

 ### Areas for further research

 - If a coffee is frozen on day 0 or day 7 for example, will it continue to age at the same rate after being defrosted? e.g. Would a coffee frozen on day 7 and defrosted then left at room temperature for 2 weeks taste as good as a coffee aged normally for 3 weeks?
-- Similarly, in order to facilitate a long-distance trade (thinking 7<10 day postal delivery) from several local sources, could a number of coffees be frozen on Day 0, saved up until a collection had been built, and then all removed from the freezer at the same day and be sent thawed?
-Would this effectively deliver all samples at approximately 7<10 day past roast performance?
+- Similarly, in order to facilitate a long-distance trade (7-10 day postal delivery) from several local sources, could a number of coffees be frozen on Day 0, saved up until a collection had been built, and then all removed from the freezer at the same day and be sent thawed?
+Would this effectively deliver all samples at approximately 7-10 day past roast performance?
 If coffees prepared in this way were received at MCA we would freeze the coffee again upon receipt so this raised the issue of re-freezing effects again...
 - Are freeze temps below -16 necessary for preserving coffee?
 Or are v low temps only beneficial for grind consistency?
 - Is cleaning out vac seal bags practical and effective?
 Does it need to not have any previous coffee odour at all?
 Also applies to normal coffee packaging, how clean does it need to be?
 Drying both of these seems tricky… (applies to reuse of coffee packaging in general but particularly relevant here since single use plastic is quite prevalent in coffee freezing)